 Should you have any concerns, the Safeguarding Leads/ Designated Persons are:

-The school’s Safeguarding Policy (including Child Protection) is available below.
+The school’s Safeguarding Policy (including Child Protection) is available on our Statutory Policies page.

 All visitors must access the school via the main entrance and sign in at the school office where they will be issued with a visitor badge and Safeguarding information.

 The staff and Governors of our school have all read and understood the document ‘Keeping Children Safe in Education 2019 and are aware of their own roles and responsibilities in relation to safeguarding.
 A copy of this document is shown below for your information.